 Why should I choose Just Add Rhythm?

 Alisha is a professional drum circle facilitator with over 13 years’ experience drumming, dancing, performing, and facilitating.
 She is a member of the Drum Circle Facilitators Guild, “an organization of and for professional, trained facilitators of rhythm based events.”
 Alisha has a musical background that includes a bachelor’s at Berklee College of Music, and a master’s in Ethnomusicology at Tufts University – and she is able to get participants drumming no matter what their musical background (or lack thereof).
-Alisha has experience creating unique and memorable events for community, corporate, and education-based clients.
+Alisha has experience creating unique and memorable events for community, corporate, and education-based clients – and she has certifications and accreditation for several evidence-based rhythm protocols.
 She brings the drums and the FUN!